Bootstrapping frustrated magnets: the fate of the chiral ${\rm O}(N)\times {\rm O}(2)$ universality class: Conformal bootstrap analysis

 We now move to $d=3$ and show in \cref{fig:trackingD3} the position of navigator minima for $N$ ranging from $N=8$, the value in \cref{fig:Islandsd3N8}, down to $N_c^\text{CB}(3)= 3.78$ where the $\mathcal{C}$ island disappears.

 We observe several different features compared to \cref{fig:trackingD38}.
-First, at $N = 8$ the navigator function now has two well separated minima, close to the respective positions of $\mathcal{C}_\pm$ within the island.
-We track both the $\mathcal{C}_+$ navigator minimum (diamonds) and the $\mathcal{C}_-$ minimum (dots).
+First, at $N = 8$ the navigator function now has two well separated minima, close to the respective expected positions of $\mathcal{C}_\pm$ within the island.
+We track both minima which we therefore tentatively call the $\mathcal{C}_+$ navigator minimum (diamonds) and the $\mathcal{C}_-$ minimum (dots).

 As we decrease $N$ we find that the $\mathcal{C}_+$ minimum is the first to disappear, around $N=7$.
-At this point the local minimum turns into a saddle, which we noticed by explicitly computing the Hessian, and the navigator function itself is still negative so we are within the island.
+At this point the local minimum collides with a saddle, leading to the disappearance of both.
+Precisely at this transition, one Hessian eigenvalue is zero, which we checked by explicitly computing the Hessian.
+However, the navigator function itself is still negative so we are within the island.\footnote{While it is very interesting to note that all local minima of the navigator function discovered up to now seem to have their origin in physical theories it is important to keep in mind that the absence of the $\mathcal{C}_+$ minimum below $N<7$ does not imply this theory does not exist.
+What is more important is that the conformal data values that such a stable CFT would have are not excluded by our current analysis for $N>3.78$, but are rigorously excluded for $N<3.78$.}

 The $\mathcal{C}_-$ minimum on the other hand, which we recall now lies within the same island, continues to exist for lower values of $N$.
 As shown in \cref{fig:trackingD3}, it varies continuously with $N$ until it becomes a positive minimum at $N=N_c^\text{CB}(3)= 3.78$, at which point the $\mathcal{C}$ island disappears.